stevenvegar/CTF-Tools/NahamCon22/ContemporaneousOpen/Readme.md

 -------------------------------------------------------------------------------------
 ```

-As we can see, the challenge server sends a SYN packet and our machine responds with an RST+ACK packet because it doesn't expect to receive a connection over HTTP.
-Following the "TCP Simultaneous Open" procedure, we need to send the server a SYN packet equal to the one received and another packet with the ACK flag to acknowledge the first SYN sent by the server.
+As we can see, the challenge server sends a SYN packet and our machine responds to it with a RST+ACK packet because it doesn't expect to receive a connection over HTTP.
+Following the "TCP Simultaneous Open" procedure, we need to send to the server a SYN packet equal to the one received and another packet with the ACK flag to acknowledge the first SYN sent by the server.
 Remember that the server will not receive SYN+ACK packets, instead, we will send a simple ACK packet to tell the server we are ready to connect.

 In order to connect with the server we need to create the following packets:
 - SYN packet: